xescugc/ebitest/README.md

 so an expectation may randomly fail.

 I kind of fixed it (100 consecutive test pass) using a custom [PingPong](./ping_pong.go) and [TicTacToe](./tic_tac_toe.go) that basically forces a context switch and synchronizes Input+Game.Update+Game.Draw but it still fails in low resource like GitHub [Actions](https://github.com/xescugc/ebitest/actions) for example.

+3/ Size of the screen

+By default the screen is of `640x480` if using `xvfb`.
+To make it bigger you can directly increase the size with `ebiten.SetWindowSize(750, 750)`, though setting big sizes
+I've seen it causes some issues that the click are not where they are expected to be and are a bit off and miss which causes errors.

 ## Plans